 She was near the exit where I usually stood.
 I didn’t know her name, or who she was.
 Regardless, I knew I loved her madly.

 As our eyes connected, I could see that she felt the same thing.
 She didn’t know who I was, but she was feeling a love sweeping her open in a way she had never known.

 For ten years, we were inseparable.
 She got married and later became a mother.
 My boyfriend became a serious contender for “husband”.
-And through those years, we recoginized what was good and beautiful and true through each other.
+And through those years, we recognized what was good and beautiful and true through our friendship with each other.

 This love landed us beyond all our personal entanglements.
 Even though I was an emotional basket case everywhere else in my life – with her, my inner storm calmed.
 She knew how hard life was for me, but she never had much direct experience of that.
 All because when in each other’s company, a kind of safe haven opened up, and life was smooth, simple, and expanded.

 In hindsight, I can see that the platonic nature of these friendships made it possible for me to transcend my own pain and suffering into a love so deep and mysterious.
 Emotional healing demands an ally, as I document in Can We Heal Alone and is an essential part of what makes us human.

 Platonic soulmates are a significant benefit in their supportive presence as they don’t get jostled by the bullshit of the other.
 Patterns and preferences that irritate and aggravate normal loving relationships mysteriously slide away from soulmates.
 All while the beauty and truth of the other remains brilliantly clear.